tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 ---

+# 27 July
+## The revenge of Duolingo

+Today someone at work forwarded me an email thread where someone was asking for help about Japanese grammar.
+Apparently they were using Duolingo, saw a random ん in a sentence, and wondered what it meant.

+I knew what it was!
+I learned it from Tae Kim's site!
+It was a shortened form of the "explanatory の", as he calls it.
+A particle that can be attached to questions when seeking explanations, or attached to answers when providing explanations.

+I think this highlights the problem with Duolingo, though!
+It throws grammar at you without teaching it.
+I'm not sure how someone could figure that one out on their own.
+Actually, some native Japanese speakers chimed in on the email thread and said they had trouble explaining it themselves.
+I guess it's that kind of grammr that just sounds right sometimes, but is hard to explicitly explain?

+Speaking of learning language, yesterday someone at work said something interesting about it.
+They said it is a misconception to think that children learn language by mimicking their parents.
+Instead, it is more accurate to say that children _invent_ language themselves, but the people around them contrain their invention, telling them what's wrong and what not to do.
+Through this process, the invention is guided into recognizable language.

+To be honest, I don't fully understand what that means, but it is an interesting idea.
+I wonder if it's true?
+And if so, can I do that?
+Can I invent my own Japanese?

+# 26 July
+## Shalala REVIEW

+Added to the [Reviews](/reviews) page!
+Go check it out!

+Actually, I'm wondering if it's worth having separate pages at all.
+Maybe everything should be in the blog...?
+What do you think?

 # 25 July
 ## Reading comprehension
 So I've had this _thing_ sitting on my desk at work for a while (it has been years, and I don't even remember where it came from):